 • Regular Backups: Schedule backups regularly to protect against data loss.

-• Exclude Unnecessary Files: Use --exclude options to avoid archiving unnecessary files.
+• Exclude Unnecessary Files: Use --exclude options to avoid archiving files that are not needed.

-• Monitor Backup Processes: Check logs or set up alerts to ensure backups are successful.
+• Monitor Backup Processes: Check logs or set up alerts to ensure backups complete successfully.

 • Store Backups Securely: Save backups in secure, redundant locations.